undu/stellaris-emblem-lab/readme.md

 ## Usage

-The most useful scripts are `preprocess` and `textures`, that can both be run by double-clicking them.
+The most useful scripts are `preprocess` and `pack`, that can both be run by double-clicking them.
 They both take the images stored in `img` and generate the transformed images or textures in their folders.

 #### preprocess